Veterinary Sciences

 When money means a life or death choice for our dogs

-New University of Melbourne research finds many family pets are euthanised for economic reasons, when treatment is possible, but costs are too high.
+New research finds many family pets are euthanised for economic reasons, when treatment is possible, but costs are too high

 Preventing racehorse injuries

-Racehorse injuries can be prevented by careful practice for the horse and monitoring by veterinarians aided by imaging tech, says University of Melbourne expert
+Racehorse injuries are complex but can be prevented by appropriate practice for the horse and cautious monitoring by veterinarians aided by scanning technology

 Coronavirus in cats?

-Remdesivir may greatly benefit cats suffering from a deadly disease caused by a different coronavirus to COVID-19 says a University of Melbourne expert
+Remdesivir may not be the ‘magic bullet’ for patients with COVID-19, but it may greatly benefit cats suffering from a deadly disease caused by a different coronavirus

 Dealing with separation anxiety in dogs

-Separation anxiety in pets can seriously affect the quality of their life and their owner's, but you can reduce the risks says a University of Melbourne expert.
+Separation anxiety in pets can affect the quality of their life and the people who live with them.
+But there are ways to reduce the risk of your dog acquiring the condition

 Seeing the beauty in animal bone research

 Dr Babatunde Ayodele is part of a team researching the bones of racehorses.
-Now, his research has inspired the façade of a new University of Melbourne building.
+Now, his research has inspired the façade of a new University building.

 Making the link between family violence and animal abuse